DanielBatesUK/my-tools/README.md

 ## Description

  A simple node.js express server with with useful tools I've built and used for myself over time.
+I have had a lot some of these tools for a very long time.
+Some (okay most) are so old that I've forgotten why I made them.
+Nonetheless, I gave myself the exercise of converting the tools to run on a node.js express server.
+I'm hobbiest, so I've made a lot of things just for the sake of it.

 ## Installation